Search Engine Optimization – FAQ

 At its core, Search Engine Optimization is the art of manipulating the pages within a website using a variety of techniques so they achieve higher organic rankings in the respective Search Engines.
 However, this alone will not guarantee success.
 Other ranking factors include authoritative inbound links that build a sites domain and page authority along with many new factors that are constantly changing.

 In today’s highly competitive markets, business Web sites that aren’t optimized for the keyword phrases that are relative to their business, have little chance of being found by their potential customers.
 The goal of most business Web sites is to achieve one or more of the following:

 Search Engine Optimization can make your site visible to your potential customers and help you achieve these goals.
 Search engine optimization = Marketing your Business.

-SEo has grown increasingly complex.
+SEO has grown increasingly complex.
 However, with a lot of time, effort and research, you can learn optimization.
 However, with the time and effort you must expend, it would be more logical to let a professional search engine marketer complete this work.
-A poor job of optimization is hard to undo and won’t yield any results and could cause site ranking penalties.
+A poor job of optimization is hard to undo, won’t yield any results and could cause site ranking penalties.

 Submitting your site to the search engines is free.
 However, it should be done using a correctly formatted XML Sitemap.
 This requires your site to be authenticated by the search engines.

 Short answer.
 No. The Web is plagued by unscrupulous SEO firms that will say anything to get your money.
 The truth is, no one can guarantee you a specific position in a non pay per click search engine.
 Period.
 Also, There are only 2 search engines that will drive the majority of the traffic to your site.
 They are powered by 2 databases at this time.